Baezor1/skript-snippets/README.md

-# skript-snippets
+# Public Scripts
-Public scripts for everybody to use.
+This is a collection of public scripts I have made.